 TRIPLE NEGATIVE BREAST CANCER

-Triple-negative breast cancer (TNBC) is subtype of breast cancer that comprises about 15% of breast cancer cases.
+Triple-negative breast cancer (TNBC) is a subtype of breast cancer that comprises about 15% of breast cancer cases.
 Unlike more common forms of breast cancer, TNBC is not fueled by the hormones estrogen or progesterone, nor is its growth supported by the human epidermal growth factor receptor 2 (HER2) protein.
 Thus, the “triple-negative” in the name refers to tumor cells that lack and test negative for these three molecular substances.

 While triple-negative breast cancer is similar to basal-like breast cancer—and the terms are often used interchangeably—they are not exactly the same.
 Most but not all of triple-negative breast cancers are basal-like breast cancers and vice versa.